slerman12/Help-me/2-Opposing-views.md

 When my mom was 38, she had me.

 "Sam and Marina from Samarkand and Maracanda" is entirely chance.
 My older sister was named after Maná, but my mom wanted a name that felt somewhat different.
 Samarkand happened to be named Maracanda in the 4th century BCE, but my <!--sister's naming with respect to "Maracanda" wasn't by my mom's purpose or intention.
 My -->mom just liked the name "Marina."
-My name, "Sam" from Samarkand, happened in America, <!--accidentally, entirely--> by <!--coincidence, or--> chance.
-I was named "Siímyon," after my grandma's sister's (Tslia's) late husband Siímyon.
-He died several years before I was born.
+My name, "Sam" from Samarkand, happened in America.
+I was named "Siímyon," after my grandma's sister's (Tslia's) late husband Siímyon, who'd died several years before I was born.
 "Siímyon" is my full name.
 "Syoma" is what I go by with my family.
-Later American [translations](#immigration) caused it to become "Sam."

 <!--